 - A lovely location always helps.
 In the UK locations range from Oxford to the Shetland Isles.
 Is where you live asking for the thriller treatment?

 - There’s the usual pattern of tension and release as the stakes rise.
-Serial murders – are they linked or not? – increase danger to the community.
+Serial murders – are they linked or not? – increase danger in the community.

 - A red herring or two helps stretch the story and raise the stakes: an innocent person is accused until the detective works out the truth.
 Unless he’s the detective in Agatha Christie’s The Mousetrap where (spoiler alert) he is the one who winds up in handcuffs.
 Which brings us to